Sen. Isakson calls Trump's McCain remarks 'deplorable,' but few GOP colleagues weigh in

 Breaking News Emails

-WASHINGTON — One Republican senator pointedly called President Donald Trump’s comments disparaging the late Sen. John McCain, R-Ariz., “deplorable” on Wednesday — one of the few GOP lawmakers who has opted to weigh in on the latest controversy.
+WASHINGTON — One Republican senator pointedly called President Donald Trump’s comments disparaging the late Sen. John McCain, R-Ariz., “deplorable” on Wednesday — one of only two GOP lawmakers to weigh in on the latest controversy.

 Sen. Johnny Isakson, R-Ga., said that Trump’s remarks over the past several days had been inappropriate.